 Initially, it was proposed that 4.3 metre high aluminium curtain walling would be installed along the southern site boundary.
 However, following discussions between planning and the applicant this was reduced to a 2.5 metre high decorative railing so that the rotunda remains visible to those entering the campus from Storie Street.
-The railing would be of a similar design to those installed on the ramps and rotunda roof, minimising the material palette used on the listed building and protecting its integrity.
+The railing would be of a similar design to those installed on the ramps and rotunda roof, minimising the material palette used for the development and therefore its impact on the Conservation Area.

 The areas of hard and soft landscaping to be formed across the application site would complete the development and improve the setting of the building.
-A condition can be added to ensure the quality is appropriate for the setting of a listed building.
+The landscaping works and railings would also help create a more welcoming environment at the Storie Street campus entrance.
+A condition can be added to ensure the quality of the landscaping is appropriate for a Conservation Area.